OwnLocal/EstebanProject/README.md

 ### Installation

 Clone the project from git.
-The Project has alrady been built, but there are some config files that may need be be modified.
+The project has alrady been built, but there are some config files that may need be be modified.

 **API and ElasticSearch running on same local machine**